CS5704-VT/Course/HWs/HW0.md

 For this course, you are required to install the following software on your system.
 These tools will be used throughout the semester for assignments, workshops, and team projects.

 * [Git](https://git-scm.com/) is the version control system we will be using in this course for class activities and collaborating on your team project.
 You may download the git client to your system [here](https://git-scm.com/downloads).
 Additionally, you will need a [GitHub](https://github.com/) account.
 After installation, [configure git](https://git-scm.com/book/ms/v2/Getting-Started-First-Time-Git-Setup) with the email address associated with your GitHub account.
 * [Docker](https://www.docker.com/) provides containerized environments to accelerate development and deployment of software systems.
-Several class activities will leverage Docker.
+Several class activities will leverage Docker, including the in-class workshop on 1/27.
+You will also need [Docker Compose](https://docs.docker.com/compose/) and the [Docker Labspaces extension](https://hub.docker.com/extensions/dockersamples/labspace-extension).

 Additional software that will be used in class later this semester but are not included in this check are below: